This topic discusses ideas for using photos ~ photography

 Learn more about how to get and use this "live tv" technique with your cellphone and TV.

-- "What if" and then take another photo.
+- Ask "What if" and then take another photo.
+What if Peter hadn't stepped out of the boat?

 - Pose a person and give them a thought bubble.

-- You can even create photos that go with songs, like this scene for "Voice of Truth" song (see and hear it on YouTube).
+- You can even create photos that go with songs, like this scene from "Voice of Truth" song (see and hear it on YouTube).

 Displaying what's on your cellphone to your TV